New in Dash v1.0

 from dash import html

-# as a function argument, less boilerplate
+# dash_duo as a function argument

-def test_bsly001_falsy_child(dash_duo):
+def test_001_child_with_0(dash_duo):

 # 3. define your app inside the test function